+Individual interviews

-After the focus groups, interviews with key informants were conducted between November 2018 and April 2019.
+Interviews with key informants were conducted between November 2018 and April 2019.
 To take into account various administrative levels and local differences, key experts from different domains, including political, practice, research, and service user actors, were recruited.
 Based on the advice of focus group participants, a group of stakeholders who were considered influential in the development of addiction and recovery-oriented policies was identified (see Table 1).
 There was some overlap between the Flemish focus group and interview participants (n=3), as these individual conversations enabled us to gain more in-depth information.
 In the Netherlands, there was no overlap.

 < Insert Table 1.
 Profile and number of interview respondents in Flanders (n=10) and the Netherlands (n=11) >

-Three themes were discussed during the semi-structured interviews: vision, implementation, and evaluation of recovery-oriented addiction policies, similar to the focus group discussions.
+Three topics were discussed during the semi-structured interviews: vision, implementation, and evaluation of recovery-oriented addiction policies, similar to the focus group discussions and in line with the research questions.
 Participants were asked to define what the concept of addiction recovery meant to them and why recovery was included in policy documents and discourse, or not.
 Furthermore, we asked how recovery-oriented policies are being implemented and what governmental finances are available to support this.
 Lastly, we inquired whether and how the implementation of the recovery-oriented policy is monitored and evaluated.
 We also invited respondents to elaborate on the challenges they encountered concerning the development and implementation of a recovery-oriented addiction policy and about their expectations for the future.
 The duration of the interviews ranged from 30 to 77 minutes.

-Data-analysis involved the same thematic analysis strategy that was applied to analyze the focus group transcripts.
+Recovery-oriented policy documents

 The focus groups and interviews were supplemented by document analyses of key addiction and recovery-oriented policy documents.
-We selected policy and vision documents that discuss the role of recovery in general mental health and addiction policy, based on recommendations from the focus group and interview informants.
+We selected policy and vision documents that discuss the role of recovery in general mental health and addiction policy, due to its integration and based on recommendations from the focus group and interview informants.
 Six addiction-specific policy documents (Flanders: n=3 and the Netherlands: n=3) and three general mental health care policy documents (Flanders: n=2 and the Netherlands: n=1) were analyzed to grasp the Flemish and Dutch policy context more comprehensively.
 Table 2 outlines these documents.
-The analysis of these documents was based on the same themes employed for the focus groups and interviews analyses (i.e. recovery vision, implementation, and evaluation).

 < Insert Table 2.
 Overview of recovery-oriented mental health and addiction policy and vision documents in Flanders (n=5) and the Netherlands (n=4) >

+Data analysis